-If coffee is your life blood, it deserves a special spot in your kitchen.
+If coffee is your life blood, it deserves a special spot in your home.
 Here’s how to create a DIY coffee station at home.

-This DIY coffee station at home post is a sponsored conversation written by me on behalf of The J.M.
+This home coffee station at home post is a sponsored conversation written by me on behalf of The J.M.
 Smucker Company.
 The opinions and text are all mine. @Folgers @Walmart

-I still remember the night I was laying there playing designer and I decided I must have a coffee station in my house.
-It just made sense.
 If you know me, you know that I literally don’t function in the morning without my coffee.
-It’s a miracle that I made it 9 months without coffee during my pregnancy.
+It’s a miracle that I made it 9 months without coffee twice during my pregnancies.
 Since I’m a coffee junkie, I knew that my kitchen needed a dedicated area just for coffee.

 Simple decorating projects like putting together the DIY coffee station at home is heaven for me.
 It’s my quiet time.
 It’s my “me time”.
 Decorating my home is that hobby that I can’t live without.
 It’s vital to my well-being because you know how I feel about making time for yourself, mamas.
 Another thing that is vital to my well-being is that coffee in hand.

 I was thrilled to try the NEW Folgers Simply Gourmet coffee recently.
 I loved the Natural Vanilla flavor, it’s the perfect complement to my time spent decorating.
 The other natural flavors available are: Chocolate, Caramel and Cinnamon.
 You can find the coffee at your local Walmart in the coffee aisle.
 Which flavor would you try?